sLaNGjI/wp-missed-schedule/readme.txt

 11. Language Screenshot
 12. Language Screenshot
 == Changelog ==
 available [new beta version](https://slangji.wordpress.com/wp-missed-schedule-beta/) with code totally rewrited that applies innovative method for interval of checking with lowest load server.
 This plugin patched an important unfixed issue since WordPress 2.5+ to date because Missed Schedule is Bug!
 All previous versions, before latest stable, are deprecated, no longer supported, and your distribution files silenty updated: please re-download or re-install it, based on build date, rather on version!
-This plugin is no longer available on WordPress.org plugins repository for explicit author request, but only on [GitHub](https://github.com/sLaNGjI/wp-missed-schedule/) - Build 2017-05-31 - Stable Branche 2014.1231.2017.5 - [no support provided on WordPress.org forum or reviews](https://slangji.wordpress.com/support/) Do not install into mu-plugins directory because need to run functions activation, deactivation, install, uninstall, to work properly!
+This plugin is no longer available on WordPress.org plugins repository for explicit author request, but only on [GitHub](https://github.com/sLaNGjI/wp-missed-schedule/) - Build 2017-05-31 - Reloaded 2017-10-05 - Stable Branche 2014.1231.2017.5 - [no support provided on WordPress.org forum or reviews](https://slangji.wordpress.com/support/) Do not install into mu-plugins directory because need to run functions activation, deactivation, install, uninstall, to work properly!

 **This plugin was approved on this repository online since 2007-8-18**